Last Updated on May 28, 2023 by Ellen

 Banco Chinchorro off Mexico’s southern Caribbean coast is not to be missed for divers and snorkelers and adventure seekers.
 It’s an atoll reef, or a reef shaped like a ring.
 There are three small islands inside the reef.

 My husband and I went on a day trip from Mahahual, and we are so glad we did.
-Although I have been diving, I am not certified, so I went snorkeling while my husband went on two dives.

-Go when the sea is relatively calm.
+As with any diving or snorkeling experience, go when the sea is relatively calm.

 Most tour operators won’t want to take you when it’s too rough because the current for snorkelers can be too strong (and divers, too).
 Also, it’s a 60 to 90 minute boat trip out to the reef so really rough water would make the trip out less than enjoyable.